tridentli/trident/doc/Trident.md

 ## Installation

-Debian packaging is provided (use 'dpkg-buildpackage -b -uc -us' to generate a pacakge).
+Debian packaging is provided (use ```make pkg``` to generate a package).
 FreeBSD packaging might follow at a later date.

-Trident requires PostgreSQL 9.1+ as a database and Postfix for SMTP.
+Trident requires PostgreSQL 9.4+ as a database and Postfix for SMTP.

 Trident prefers to be run behind Nginx or another HTTP proxy providing HTTPS access.
 This avoids having Trident needing to know any SSL keys.